How can TikTok avoid a ban at the 11th hour?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Millions of Americans will have be blocked from posting on TikTok unless there is a last minute intervention in the coming days.
+Millions of Americans will have to be blocked from posting on TikTok unless there is a last-minute intervention in the coming days.

-TikTok could be banned in the US unless its Chinese parent company , ByteDance, sells it by January 19.
+TikTok could be banned in the United States unless its China-based parent company, ByteDance, sells it to a U.S.-based company by January 19.

-The proposed ban was enacted by Congress with bipartisan support in April.
-Now, that law is being disputed in front of the Supreme Court with all of the indications being that justices will move in lockstep with Congress.
+The sell-or-ban proposition was enacted as part of legislation passed By Congres with bipartisan support in April.
+Now, the constitutionality of that law is being disputed at the Supreme Court and it seems justices are prepared to move in lockstep with Congress.

-If there is no sale, the ban will be enforced – despite the app having 170 million US users.
+If there is no sale, the ban will be enforced – despite the app having 170 million monthly U.S. users.

 Here’s how TikTok can avoid a full ban in the United States: